Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: Introduction

 This paper addresses this gap, and presents a comprehensive formulation that reflects the static hovering ability of any MRAV with tiltable propellers at different orientations.
 Then at each possible orientation, we analyze the stability of the corresponding hover, \ie the ability to sustain achieved hovering in the presence of external disturbances.
-The main novel contributions of this paper are as follows: \begin{enumerate} \item Introduce a generic linear map between the wrench and controls for any tiltable MRAV that reflects all hovering orientations. \item Analyze the ability of tiltable MRAVs to achieve static hovering at different orientations. \item Analyze the ability of tiltable MRAVs to sustain static hovering at different orientations, and introduce a numerical metric that reflects such ability. \item Introduce a subclass of MRAVs with tiltable propellers that cannot sustain static hovering with fixed propellers, but achieve static hovering with tilting propellers.
-We refer to platforms in this class as Critically Statically Hoverable (CSH) platforms. \item Demonstrate the static hovering ability and fail-safe robustness of the proposed CSH platforms in extensive simulation. \item Demonstrate the effect of the proposed numerical metric on the platform's dynamic response at different hovering orientations. \end{enumerate}
+The main novel contributions of this paper are as follows: \begin{enumerate} \item Introduce a generic linear map between the wrench and controls for any tiltable MRAV that reflects all hovering orientations. \item Analyze the ability of tiltable MRAVs to achieve static hovering at different orientations. \item Analyze the ability of tiltable MRAVs to sustain static hovering at different orientations, \ie the ability of tiltable MRAV to sustain static hovering while tilting between different propeller configurations.
+Introduce a numerical metric that reflects the corresponding ability. \item Introduce a subclass of MRAVs with tiltable propellers that cannot sustain static hovering with fixed propellers, but achieve static hovering with tilting propellers.
+We refer to platforms in this class as Critically Statically Hoverable (CSH) platforms. \item Demonstrate the static hovering ability and fail-safe robustness of the proposed CSH platforms in extensive simulation. \item Demonstrate in simulation the effect of the proposed numerical metric on the platform's dynamic response at different hovering orientations. \end{enumerate}

 The rest of this paper is organized as follows: Section \ref{sec:modeling} summarizes the required definitions for the discussion of this paper, and introduces the allocation map for generic MRAVs with tiltable propellers.
 Section \ref{sec:static_hovering} discusses static hovering of generic MRAVs and the corresponding actuation properties.
 Section \ref{sec:csh} introduces Critically Statically Hoverable platforms, and demonstrates with a few examples how such platforms can achieve different actuation properties.
 Section \ref{sec:case_study} tests and validates the theoretical findings with extensive simulations, and finally, Section \ref{sec:conc} concludes the paper.